ketura781/l7-graph-analytics26/README.md

 ## Technologies Used

-- Neo4j Aura (Free)
+- Neo4j Aura
 - Cypher Query Language
 - Graph Data Modeling
 - Graph Analytics
 - Business Intelligence

 ---

 ## About This Project

 This project is part of my **professional portfolio** and demonstrates my ability to **design graph data models**, **analyze complex relationships**, and **extract strategic insights** from connected data.